counterfactual/monorepo/packages/node/README.md

   - This is used to calculate how much an address receives.

 - SINGLE_ASSET_TWO_PARTY_COIN_TRANSFER
-  - This is used for an agreement made with an intermediary to distribute some asset class of some amount of funds.
+  - (Currently not supported) This is used for an agreement made with an intermediary to distribute some asset class of some amount of funds.

 ## Note: